NOTE: This article was updated in March 2023 to include links to the new edition of this book. Still the same good information – just more of it!

 I work with first-year college students who have Learning Differences and ADHD at a small four-year liberal arts college.
 Every year I meet families and students making this transition who do not have a clear understanding on the differences in disability services and accommodations between secondary and postsecondary levels.

-If you are the parent of a student with Learning Differences and you only have time to read one book about the shift from high school to college, please choose this book — From High School to College: Steps to Success for Students with Disabilities, by Elizabeth C. Hamblet.
+If you are the parent of a student with Learning Differences and you only have time to read one book about the shift from high school to college, please choose this book — Seven Steps to College Success: A Pathway for Students with Disabilities, by Elizabeth C. Hamblet.
 It covers the essential topics both you and your student need to know with clear insight, common sense, and wisdom.

 Elizabeth Hamblet draws on recent research, reflections from students, transition specialists, assistive technology and learning specialists, and families.
 She has distilled a tremendous amount of information into six steps.
 If you and your student understand these steps, there is no doubt that you will have a transition that is smoother, easier, and calmer.